I’m always in search of good waterproof art journal supplies because the frustration of a smeared page is intolerable.

 Because not all inks, pens, or markers are waterproof and when you feed them liquid, they can’t handle it.

-I used to think that letting these things dry before I continue with liquid media would solve the problem.
+I used to think that letting these things dry before I continued with liquid media would solve the problem.
 But, nuh-uh.

 So, what can you do to stop your art journal pages from smearing?